 While you’re there, please don’t…

-• Forget the deodorant; personal cleanliness is valued highly in Laos, so anyone with strong body odour will not make themselves popular
+- … forget the deodorant.
+Personal cleanliness is valued highly in Laos; anyone with strong body odour will not make themselves popular.

-• Disrespect the monks; the morning alms-giving in Luang Prabang is popular, but be respectful, don’t use flash photography, and don’t level your head higher than the monks’ heads
+- … disrespect the monks.
+The morning alms-giving in Luang Prabang is popular, but be respectful.
+Don’t use flash photography, and avoid levelling your head higher than the monks’ heads.

-• Haggle hard; remember, what’s 50c for you is much more for them
+- … haggle too hard.
+Remember, what’s 50c for you is much more for them.

 Before you go, read …